Is England vs Sweden on TV? Channel, kick-off time and how to watch Lionesses tonight

 What is the England team news?

-England XI: Earps; Bronze, Williamson, Greenwood, Charles; Walsh, Stanway, Clinton; Mead, Hemp, James
+England XI: Earps; Bronze, Wubben-Moy, Greenwood, Charles; Walsh, Stanway, Clinton; Hemp, Russo, James